8-Year-Old Special Needs Student, Jonathan Martinez, Among 3 Killed In San Bernardino Shooting

 “It seems surreal that she is gone, that I will no longer hear her voice and that she won’t see her granddaughter grow up.
 It hurts, but I know she is with God now.”

-In a statement, the San Bernardino City Unified School District stated as follows:
+In a statement, the San Bernardino City Unified School District stated as follows.

 “As a result of this tragedy, North Park Elementary will be closed on Tuesday and Wednesday and Del Vallejo Middle School will serve as a temporary location to provide counseling and support services to North Park staff members, parents and students on Tuesday and Wednesday.”

 [Featured Image by Ringo H.W.
-Chiu/AP Image]
+Chiu/AP Images]